 America needs Godly pastors, such as Chaplin Barry Black, that can pray with our leaders who serve in our Capitol.

-In addition to WEBCommentary, Marie's writings have appeared on many sites, including The New Media Journal, ChronWatch, and Commonconservative, to name a few.
-She is a regular columnist for Capitolhillcoffeehouse, The Daley Times Post, RenewAmerica, The Conservative Voice, Newsbull, GreatAmericanJournal.com, Radiofreewesthartford.com, Greatmindsthinkright.com and Conservativecrusader.com.
+In addition to having written for WEBCommentary, Marie's writings have appeared on many sites, including The New Media Journal, ChronWatch, and Commonconservative, to name a few.
+Marie is no longer writing online commentary.

-Marie brings a refreshing and spirited point of view that is reflected in her writings, as well as a genuine and spiritual opinion regarding God and his teachings.
-Marie is an practicing Christian, a nurse, a student of the Bible, and a patriot.
-Many of Marie's articles are a reflection of her great admiration for those serving in Iraq and Afghanistan.
+Marie's refreshing and spirited point of view is reflected in her writings, genuine and spiritual opinions regarding God and his teachings.
+Marie is a practicing Christian, a nurse, a student of the Bible, and a patriot.
+Many of Marie's articles are a reflection of her great admiration for those who served in Iraq and Afghanistan.
 She is an advocate for the troops, as well as the Blue and Gold Star Mothers of America, and their families.
 Marie has appeared as a guest with political talk show host Bruce Elliott on WBAL-1090 AM.
-Saturdays 5AM-9AM EST http://www.wbal.com/shows/elliott/.